game-of-nfts/gon-testnets/README.md

 Phase 1 of GoN will open for registration and kick off soon, and we have a number of tasks and rewards scheduled.
 Rewards will be distributed based on a point system, and allocated to winners who have completed certain tasks and submit an entry for dedicated awards.
 There will be a series of testing tasks and dedicated awards (more details to come).

-To participate, please note that:

-- Employees of Organizer Teams (IRISnet, Stargaze, Juno, Uptick, OmniFlix) are eligible to participate, but ineligible for rewards.
-(There may be more organizer teams involving in Phase 1, according to future coordination)
-- GitHub account has been registered more than one year.

 **Table of Contents**

 - [Game of NFTs](#game-of-nfts)